aantipov/moiva-blog/content/post/2021-03-08-march-update-optimisation.md

 One of the limitations was Moiva's requirements to serverless functions.
 It needed more visibility, more efficiency, more sophisticated debugging capabilities, more advanced features.

-One time I came across [Cloudflare Workers](https://workers.cloudflare.com/) and it caught my attention, it looked pretty attractive and mature solution for serverless functions.
+One time I came across [Cloudflare Workers](https://workers.cloudflare.com/) and it caught my attention, it looked pretty attractive and seemed a mature and sophisticated solution for serverless functions.

 After a bit of analysis, I quickly realized that it's the thing I needed.

-So I set up to migrate all the api endpoints to Cloudflare Workers.
+So I set out to migrate all the api endpoints to Cloudflare Workers.
 I also implemented more sophisticated cache management tailored to each api endpoint.
-It took several evenings and morning to finish it.
+It took several evenings and mornings to finish it.

 I believe such changes should improve Moiva's efficiency and it will become more noticeable once more users start using it and the Cache starts working to the full.